tdd/tweep/README.markdown

 You should then take steps to run the `tweep` command in the proper directory at regular intervals, frequently enough to honor your `schedule` settings.
 Linux and OSX have Crontab for this, and Windows has Scheduled Tasks.

+## Logging

+By default, the `tweep` executable logs its activity (tweets and retweets) to the standard output.
+You can redirect this manually to a file, forsake it to `/dev/null`, or ask it to log automatically to a `tweep.log` file in the current directory by using the `--log` command-line option.

 # Contributing

 Tweep intends to serve a rather simple need: doing basic Twitter campaigns and making sure